gauravz7/localpipecat/README.md

 ### Backend (`bot.py`)

-*   **Framework:** Utilizes the `pipecat-ai` framework for managing the real-time media pipeline.
+*   **Framework:** Utilizes the `pipecat-ai` framework for managing the real-time media pipeline, including separate components for STT, LLM, and TTS.
 *   **Transport:** Employs `WebsocketServerTransport` to handle WebSocket connections from the client (default `ws://localhost:8765`), managing audio input/output streams and VAD using `SileroVADAnalyzer`.
+*   **STT/TTS Services:** (Details of the specific STT and TTS services used would be listed here if they were explicitly defined in the `bot.py` pipeline, e.g., Google STT, Google TTS).
+The current `bot.py` uses Google TTS.
+STT component might be implicitly handled by the LLM service or would need to be added.
-*   **LLM Integration:** Leverages the custom `GeminiMultimodalLiveLLMService` (from `gemini_multimodal_live_vertex/gemini.py`) to communicate with the Google Vertex AI Gemini endpoint.
-It's configured for audio modalities and uses a system prompt for LLM guidance.
+*   **LLM Integration:** Uses the `GeminiMultimodalLiveLLMService` (from `gemini_multimodal_live_vertex/gemini.py`) to communicate with the Google Vertex AI Gemini endpoint primarily for text-based interaction, with the expectation that STT provides text input and a separate TTS service handles audio output of the LLM's text response.
 *   **Context Management:** Maintains conversation history using an adapted `OpenAILLMContext`.
 *   **Asynchronicity:** Built on `asyncio` for efficient handling of concurrent network and AI operations.

 ### LLM Service (`gemini_multimodal_live_vertex/gemini.py`)

-*   **Custom Pipecat Service:** Extends `LLMService` to specifically handle the Gemini Live API.
+*   **Custom Pipecat Service:** Extends `LLMService`.
+While named "MultimodalLive", in this STT -> LLM -> TTS setup, it's primarily used for its text processing capabilities, receiving text from an STT service and providing text to a TTS service.
-*   **Vertex AI Connection:** Establishes a secure WebSocket connection to the Vertex AI Gemini Multimodal Live endpoint (`wss://[location]-aiplatform.googleapis.com/ws/...`).
+*   **Vertex AI Connection:** Establishes a secure WebSocket connection to the Vertex AI Gemini endpoint.
 *   **Authentication:** Authenticates using Google Cloud Application Default Credentials (ADC).
-*   **Real-time Streaming:** Manages the bidirectional flow of audio data and control messages (configuration, tool calls) with the Gemini API.
+*   **Communication:** Handles text input (from STT) and text output (to TTS) and tool call interactions with the Gemini API.

 ### Frontend (`index.html`)